es-tooling/module-replacements/README.md

 ### Usage

-You can install this package via NPM:
+You can install this package via npm:

 ```sh
 npm i -S module-replacements